8ta4/extension/README.md

 These scripts are designed to be idempotent, meaning they can be run multiple times without causing any unintended changes to your system.

 > Is it possible to generate the JavaScript code for my configuration file?
+(Blocked)

 Absolutely!
 You can use the listen mode of the `extension` command to generate JavaScript code based on changes it detects.
 For instance, if you want to see what changes the `Work on audio` setting makes to the Video Speed Controller extension, you would use this command: